This artist statement offers a window into my creative practice: a hybrid of symbolic writing, ritual design, and narrative identity work.

 - Re-enchantment, witnessing, and quiet rebellion

-Some artifacts are sold.
-Some are gifted.
+Some artifacts are sold, and some are gifted.
 Others are left behind in the world as lore drops — hidden scrolls for strangers to find.
 A few are just for me.

 I make what I needed to find: